 Cutting-edge analytics is about more than data.
 Evolving regulations require policies that protect companies and their end users.
 Webtrekk ensures that your data collection, data processing and data storage meet current and future regulations.
+There is not opt-in requirement for first-party data collection for analytics purposes.

 Privacy as policy